NET-A-PORTER/spray-actor-per-request/README.md

  * **Clients** - Our code to consume two existing services that provide us with a list of pets and a list of owners.
    These services could be databases, RESTful APIs, etc. It doesn't really matter for the purposes of this example.

-Ideally modules these would be in separate sub-projects to prevent compile time dependencies, however for simplicity purposes they are just kept in separate packages in this example.
+Ideally modules these would be in separate sub-projects to prevent unnecessary compile time dependencies, however for simplicity purposes they are just kept in separate packages in this example.

 ### Running